nasa-jpl-memex/memex-explorer/docs/source/user_guide.rst

 Application Structure
 =====================

-The goal of Memex explorer is the bring together the functionalities of several applications in a seamless way, in order to assist the user in searching the deep web for domain specific information.
+The goal of Memex explorer is the bring together the functionality of several applications in a seamless way, in order to assist the user in searching the deep web for domain specific information.
 Memex Explorer has integration with several applications, providing a front-end to various crawlers and domain search tools.

 Web Crawling
   With Memex Explorer you can create, run, and analyze `Nutch <http://nutch.apache.org/>`_ and `ACHE <https://github.com/ViDA-NYU/ache>`_ crawls.
 The crawl operation is heavily abstracted and simplified.
-Users provide a list of seed URLs to start the crawl, and in the case of ACHE's targeted crawling, a machine learning `model <https://github.com/ViDA-NYU/ache#build-a-model-for-aches-page-classifier>`_ to declare the relevancy of crawled pages.
+Users provide a list of seed URLs to start the crawl, and in the case of ACHE's targeted crawling, a `machine learning model <https://github.com/ViDA-NYU/ache#build-a-model-for-aches-page-classifier>`_ to determine the relevancy of crawled pages.

 Dataset Analysis
    Memex Explorer allows you to upload a large number of files, which will be analyized by Tika and placed into our Elasticsearch instance.
 Tika will exctact metadata from these documents, giving you a better overiew of them.